Loading Events

 • Social economy as a driver of inclusive and democratic development

-• Care as a bridging concept across economic, social, and feminist dimensions
+• Care as a bridging concept across economic, social, and gender dimensions

 • Economic democracy and participatory governance, from theory to practice